 – which UCF faculty you would be interested in working with, and why.

-– Note that generally we don’t need to know things like how you knew you wanted to be a planetary scientist or physicist because of some experience you had when you were 5 years old.
+Note that generally we don’t need to know things like how you knew you wanted to be a planetary scientist or physicist because of some experience you had when you were 5 years old.
 Also, while it is important to show that you know the implications and applications of your work, please spend most of your essay telling us about you and your experiences, not why the work is important in the grand scheme.

 - For the description of your research experiences, give detail on the tasks you were given or took on for yourself, what YOU did and created, how that helped the project, how you interacted with others, and how/where you presented the final result (e.g., at a professional meeting, a published paper, etc.).

 - If your goal is a PhD, say so.
 In the US it is common to be accepted into a 5-6-year PhD program directly with a Bachelor’s degree.
 After two years, there is a candidacy examination, which is at the Masters level.
 If the candidate fails the examination and is not ready for PhD study, he or she might still leave with an MS. So, if you intend to get a PhD, state that on the application form.
 If your goal is an MS as a terminal master’s degree, please note that we hardly ever offer admission to such applications, except recently through the APS Bridge Program hosted in the Department of Physics.

 - Decide if you want the Planetary Sciences track, or if you want the regular Physics PhD program.
 The Physics Department runs a PhD program that has both a regular track and a Planetary Sciences track.
 The courses and requirements are different.
 If your intent is to work in planetary science or astronomy, be sure you state on your application form that you want to join the Planetary Sciences track.